How IoT Enables the Smart Grid - Applications, Benefits, and Use Cases

 IoT-enabled smart energy solutions, as part of smart grids, should be secure-by-default.
 Particle allows you to build secure solutions confidently with key IoT security certifications like SOC II, GDPR, Privacy Shield, and CCPA compliance.

-All Particle devices use end-to-end encryption between the Particle cloud service and our customers.
+All Particle devices use end-to-end encryption between the Particle Cloud and our customers.
 When customers pull data from our cloud service into their own clouds, those links also encrypted.
 In other words, we securely apply standard network encryption to protect all end-to-end communications with encryption keys.
 Learn more about how Particle makes securing IoT devices easy.

 The Future Of Smart Grids